phuse-org/toxSummary/README.md

 Package does not contain database.
 Database is too big for a package.

 ## How to run the app from cloned repo.
 Clone the [GitHub](https://github.com/phuse-org/toxSummary) repo and set repo as working directory.
-Open app.R file (or copy code given below) and run all the code.
+Open app.R file (or copy code given below) and run the code.

 ```
 pkgload::load_all(".")